nathan-hello/use-join-hook/README.md

 You can also subscribe to multiple joins over one hook call, giving you an array of `boolean | number | string`'s.
 See the type definition for details.

 This is all you need to get started.
+This hook uses `@pepperdash/ch5-crcomlib-lite` which is a fork of the official CrComLib that has a fixed package.json.
+This means that there isn't any extra code or patches you need to talk to the Control Processor.

 Please submit an issue if you have any questions!

 # Parameters